hilbix/nastysan/README.md

 Usually, CONFIG is just a writeable file.

-When the config file starts exists, starts with a SheBang `#!` or is executable, the argument is executed by NAStySAN with following properties:
+When the config file exists, starts with a SheBang `#!` or is executable, the argument is executed by NAStySAN with following properties:

 - To read the configuration, the script is called without parameters.